a3mashay/Na-SSE/README.md

 ## Reproducibility

-Both scripts are seeded (17 for outlier detection, 72 for the generative pipeline). outlier_detection.py is deterministic: the same input tables give the same outputs.
+Both scripts are seeded (17 and 72). outlier_detection.py is deterministic — the same inputs give the same outputs.

-wgan_gp_generative.py will not reproduce the paper's numbers exactly.
-Adversarial training accumulates floating-point differences across TensorFlow versions, thread counts and GPU kernels, so no two environments converge to an identical generator; sampling draws fresh latent vectors; each Bayesian-optimization query resamples the generator, making the objective itself stochastic; and the nearest-neighbor list follows from whichever single candidate that search returns.
-Expect the optimized coordinate, the best candidate and the neighbor ordering to shift between runs.
-The design region reported in the paper reflects the learned manifold rather than one run, but individual descriptor values should be regenerated rather than quoted.
+wgan_gp_generative.py may not reproduce the paper's numbers exactly.
+GAN training varies with TensorFlow version and hardware, and both the sampling and the Bayesian-optimization objective are stochastic, so the optimized point and the neighbor ordering can shift between runs.
+The overall design region is reproducible; individual descriptor values should be regenerated rather than quoted.

 Figures are produced from the CSV outputs above; the plotting scripts are not part of this release.